Chart Color Schemes

 Pakenham lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Pakenham's population is estimated at around 59,816 as of Feb 2026.
-This reflects an increase of 5,698 people (10.5%) since the 2021 Census, which reported a population of 54,118 people.
-The change is inferred from the resident population of 57,635 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1,123 validated new addresses since the Census date.
-This level of population equates to a density ratio of 696 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Pakenham's 10.5% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by natural growth that contributed approximately 54.0% of overall population gains during recent periods.
+As per ABS population updates and AreaSearch validation for the broader area, the suburb of Pakenham's estimated population stands at around 59,816 as of Feb 2026.
+This figure reflects a growth of 5,698 people (10.5%) since the 2021 Census, which reported a population of 54,118.
+The change was inferred from AreaSearch's estimated resident population of 57,635 in June 2024 and an additional 1,123 validated new addresses since the Census date.
+This results in a density ratio of 696 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+Pakenham's growth rate exceeded the national average of 9.9%, positioning it as a growth leader in the region.
+Natural growth contributed approximately 54.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, a significant population increase in the top quartile of statistical areas across the nation is forecast, with the suburb expected to expand by 25,390 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 40.0% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, the suburb is forecasted to increase its population by 23,026 persons, reflecting a total increase of 34.9% over the 17-year period.

 Frequently Asked Questions - Population